 Phase 6: Deployment

-- Objective: Release the software to the production environment where it will be used by end-users.
+- Objective: Release the software into the production setting where end users will find use for it.

 - Activities: